oblac/jodd-site/doc/madvoc/4+results.md

 Both actions work exactly the same.
 The difference is obvious: second example doesn't prepare url string and parameters, but just data.

-As everything, this approach has its cons: there are no actual request parameters available for target action!
+As everything, this approach has one downside: there are no actual request parameters available for target action!
 After moving to the requested target page, stored action is immediately removed from the session.
 Therefore, any further target page reload will not have any available